hotteok219/T1A2-portfolio/README.md

-This repository represents an assignment submitted for [Coder Academy](https://coderacademy.edu.au/)'s full stack web Development coding bootcamp.
+This repository was submitted as an assignment for [Coder Academy](https://coderacademy.edu.au/)'s full stack web development coding bootcamp.

 # T1A2 - Portfolio